 Person-trip surveys can also be used to calculate traffic volume.
-A person-trip survey investigates "when", "what type of people" moved, "from where", "to where", "by what means of transportation", and "for what purpose" in a given district in one day.
+A person-trip survey investigates when+, what type of people+moved, from where+, for what purpose+in a given district in one day.
 The survey, which studies the actual travel behavior of the people living in the cities, is a valuable source of information for traffic planning.

-A "trip" is a unit for the movement of a person from one point to another for some purpose; the total of the number of trips that started from a certain district (traffic generation) and the number of trips that ended in the district (traffic concentration) is called the "generation concentration volume" of the district.
+A % sip+is a unit for the movement of a person from one point to another for some purpose; the total of the number of trips that started from a certain district (traffic generation) and the number of trips that ended in the district (traffic concentration) is called the % generation concentration volume+ of the district.